Gold Index Page

 One Ounce Gold Bullion Coins

-The modern 1 ounce bullion coin has certainly been successful since South Africa invented the Krugerrand in 1967.
+The modern one ounce bullion coin has certainly been successful since South Africa invented the Krugerrand in 1967.
 It was a simple but brilliant piece of marketing.

 Low Premium

 There were two main reasons for the success of the Krugerrand.
 Firstly it was distributed at a very low premium over its intrinsic gold content.
-Major banks and international bullion dealers can buy Krugerrands from the South African Mint at only 3% of the spot price of gold bullion.
-Even allowing for shipping costs, insurance and dealers profits, they can be bought at between 4 and 10% over their gold content, making them an excellent and cheap way to buy gold.
+Even allowing for shipping costs, insurance and dealers profits, they can be bought at between 3.25 and 2% over their gold content, making them an excellent and cheap way to buy gold.

 Convenient Weight

 Because gold is internationally quoted in troy ounces, the concept of a coin containing exactly one ounce of fine gold was a masterpiece of simplicity and effective marketing.
 Anybody can look at the gold price, and instantly be able to compare it with the bid and offer prices of a Krugerrand.
-Because of this, the Kruger has has a number of imitators including the Canadian Maple Leaf, the American Eagle, the Chinese Panda, the Austrian Philharmoniker, the British Britannia, the Australian Nugget, the Manx Gold Crown, Manx Gold Nugget, Gibraltar Gold Royal, and a few others.
+Because of this, the Kruger has a number of imitators including the Canadian Maple Leaf, the American Eagle, the Austrian Philharmoniker, the British Britannia, the Australian Nugget, the Manx Gold Crown, Australian Gold Nugget, Gibraltar Gold Royal, the Chinese Panda up to 2015, and a few others.

 At A Glance Guide to One Ounce Gold Bullion Coins